thewca/wca-regulations/wca-regulations.md

 ### WCA Regulations and Guidelines

-The WCA Regulations contains the full set of Regulations that apply to all official competitions sanctioned by the World Cube Association.
+The WCA Regulations contain the full set of Regulations that apply to all official competitions sanctioned by the World Cube Association.
 The WCA Regulations are also supplemented by the [WCA Guidelines](guidelines:top).
 The Regulations should be considered a complete document, but the Guidelines contain additional clarifications and explanations.

 ### Wording